Lumi-supercomputer/lumi-userguide/docs/software/guides/paraview.md

 !!! failure "Occasional failure on the small partition"

-    When submitting a job to the small partition, the MPI initialization may fails with an "*Adress already in use*"" message.
-Workaround is to exclude the bad node when submitting the job with the `--exclude=nid00XXXX` option, where `nid00XXXX` is the node where the failure occur.
-You can exclude multiple node with comma separated a list: `--exclude=nid00XXXX, nid00YYYY`.
+    When submitting a job to the small partition, the MPI initialization may fail with a "*Adress already in use*" message.
+Workaround is to exclude the bad node when submitting the job with the `--exclude=nid00XXXX` option, where `nid00XXXX` is the node where the failure occurs.
+You can exclude multiple nodes with commas separated a list: `--exclude=nid00XXXX, nid00YYYY`.

 === "On a compute node"